Gabriel Shaoolian

-Gabriel Shaoolian (born April 21, 1972) is a digital trends expert and the founder and CEO of the digital agency Digital Silk.
-He previously founded the New York City digital agency Blue Fountain Media.
+Gabriel Shaoolian (born April 21, 1972) is a serial entrepreneur known for founding and growing digital agencies and online businesses.
+He is the founder and CEO of Digital Silk, a global digital agency growing brands online, and OysterLink, a restaurant and hospitality job platform.

 Career

-Shaoolian began his career as a graphic designer in 1995, working out of his small apartment in New York City.
-From there, he moved on to positions with various digital start-ups, including Zeborg, where he was head of Interactive Design from 1998 to 2000.
+Gabriel Shaoolian is a graduate of New York University.
+He began his career as a graphic designer in 1995 in New York City.

-In 2001, he started an independent career, as a freelance web designer.
+In 2001, he started an independent career as a freelance web designer.
 Shaoolian founded in 2003 his own website development and online marketing company, under the name Gabriel Productions, later re-branded in 2005 as Blue Fountain Media.
 At first, the company functioned as Shaoolian's self-employed freelancer business.
-He focused on the effectiveness of brand marketing, studying user behavior, website bounce rate, individual pages performance.
-Based on these observations, he created marketing strategies identifying the specific audience and the value offered to this audience through a clear message, both on the business website and on social platforms.

-After building a portfolio of successful projects, the effectiveness of his approach became better known and the company expanded.
-Shaoolian managed to expand the company without taking loans or investment money.
-Blue Fountain Media developed websites and online strategies for clients like Procter & Gamble, NASA, HarperCollins Publishers, AT&T, Nike, the United Nations, Canon, and the National Football League.
+He focused on brand marketing, studying user behavior, website bounce rate, and individual pages performance.
+Shaoolian expanded the company without taking loans or investment money.
+Blue Fountain Media developed websites and online strategies for Procter & Gamble, NASA, HarperCollins Publishers, AT&T, Nike, the United Nations, Canon, and the National Football League.

+In 2017, after selling Blue Fountain Media to Blackstone, Gabriel Shaoolian started DesignRush as an agency director.
+After growing the company, Shaoolian took on investors and remains on the board.

-In 2019, Shaoolian founded Digital Silk, a global digital agency, to continue growing brands online through services ranging from web design and development to digital marketing.
+In 2019, Shaoolian founded Digital Silk, a full-service web design agency.
+The company offers digital experiences through strategic branding, web design and development, and digital marketing services.
+In 2024, Digital Silk was named one of the best web design companies by Forbes.

-Digital trends expertise writing
+In 2024, Shaoolian founded OysterLink, a job platform in the restaurant and hospitality industry.
+The platform provides top-paying jobs, market insights, tips, real-time data, expert advice, and interviews with industry leaders to help businesses and candidates stay competitive.

 Shaoolian is a regular contributor to The New York Times, Huffington Post, and Forbes on digital business topics.
 He is also featured in other media coverage on similar topics (like The Washington Post, CNN Tech, Reuters or Bloomberg TV).

-Personal life

-Gabriel Shaoolian is a graduate of New York University, and lives in New York City with his wife and children.
-He enjoys working on his digital comic book project, Biowars.
-He serves advisory roles for the New York Organ Donor Association, Save the Children and Gift of Life.

 Biowars

-Biowars is a digital comic series and set of app games created by Gabriel Shaoolian and published by Gabriel Creations, Inc. A mixture of science and science fiction, Shaoolian developed the idea for Biowars after studying endocrinology at New York University, where he became interested in the human body and its immune system.

-Publication history
+Gabriel Shaoolian work on his digital comic book project, Biowars.
+It's an online platform that teaches kids about biology in a fun way, helping them explore the human body.

 The first issue of Biowars, titled "Infection", appeared in November 2013.
 Written by Mark Powers, who also worked at Marvel Comics and Devil's Due, the comic introduced a number of human characters living in New York, in addition to heroes and villains who possess both curative and virulent qualities.

 Subsequent issues have since been released on a monthly or bimonthly basis, with its twelfth and latest issue, named "Cosmic Will", released in March 2016.